-Property that is undergoing a significant amount of redevelopment work to prepare the property for use as income properties.
+Properties that are undergoing a significant amount of redevelopment work to prepare the property for use as income properties.

-December 31, 2015 December 31, 2014
+December 31, 2016 December 31, 2015

-Balance, beginning of year \$ 72,709 \$ 47,260
+Balance, beginning of year \$- \$ 72,709

-Acquisition (note 5) - 2,035

-Redevelopment costs 30,070 22,264
+Redevelopment costs · - 30,070

-Fair value adjustments 16,586 -
+Fair value adjustments - 16,586

-Transfer from income properties - 1,150

-Transfer to income properties (117,783) -
+Transfer to income properties - (117,783)

-Disposition (note 6) (1,582) -
+Disposition (note 6) - (1,582)

-Balance, end of year \$ - \$ 72,709
+Balance, end of period \$ - \$ -

-The fair value of the income properties at December 31, 2015 and 2014 was determined internally by the Trust.
+The fair value of the income properties at December 31, 2016 and 2015 was determined internally by the Trust.
 The fair value methodology of the Trust's investment properties is considered a level 3 as significant unobservable inputs are required to determine fair value.
 The Trust determined the fair value of each income property internally based upon the direct capitalization income approach method of valuation.
 The fair value was determined by applying a capitalization rate to stabilized net operating income ("NOI"), which incorporates allowances for vacancy, management fees, labour and repairs and maintenance for the property.
-In order to substantiate management's valuation, approximately 36% of the portfolio, representing 3,004 suites, was appraised by external valuation professionals throughout the year (2014 - 44% of the portfolio representing 2,735 suites).
+In order to substantiate management's valuation, approximately 30% of the portfolio, representing 2,034 suites, was appraised by external valuation professionals throughout the year (2015 - 36% of the portfolio representing 3,004 suites).
 These external appraisals provided the Trust with a summary of the major assumptions and market data by city in order for the Trust to complete its internal valuations.